duncanmcclean/simple-commerce/docs/gateways/paypal.md

 ### Payment flow

 1. The customer goes to a Checkout page on your website.
 Somewhere on that page is a 'PayPal button'
-2. The 'PayPal button' opens a PayPal popup, prompting the customer for their payment details
+2. The 'PayPal button' then asks you to enter your card details, or login with PayPal
 3. Once the user has entered their details, the customer submits the checkout form
 4. When the checkout form is submitted, the payment will be marked as paid
 5. The user will then be redirect to a successful purchase screen